-The Transport (Scotland) Act 2019 will provide the Partnership with greater financial flexibility and help facilitate longer term financial planning.
+The Transport (Scotland) Bill was introduced to Parliament on 8 June 2018.
+The most significant potential impact for the Partnership is that regional transport partnerships would be given the authority to hold reserves.
+This would provide the Partnership with greater financial flexibility and help facilitate longer term financial planning.